1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Susan Cahoon, a Fellow in the American College of Trial Lawyers, has chaired the firm's Litigation practice group and is the firm's General Counsel.
 She joined the firm in 1971 and was admitted to partnership in 1977.
 Ms. Cahoon has spent all of her career as a litigator.
 Her diverse experience includes patent infringement litigation, complex commercial disputes and securities litigation.
 She also is trained as a mediator and as an arbitrator.

-In addition to her membership in the American College of Trial Lawyers, Ms. Cahoon has been recognized in The Best Lawyers in America® for more than 20 years.
-In 2018, she was listed in the areas of Arbitration, Bet-the-Company Litigation, Commercial Litigation, Intellectual Property Litigation and Patent Litigation Law.
+In addition to her membership in the American College of Trial Lawyers, Ms. Cahoon has been recognized in The Best Lawyers in America® for more than 25 years.
+In 2022, she was listed in the areas of Arbitration, Bet-the-Company Litigation, Commercial Litigation, Intellectual Property Litigation and Patent Litigation.
 Ms. Cahoon was named a 2013 "Atlanta Lawyer of the Year" in the area of Patent Litigation by The Best Lawyers in America®.
-She is listed in the 2017 and the eight years immediately preceding editions of Chambers USA for General Commercial Litigation.
-Ms. Cahoon was named a Top 100 Georgia "Super Lawyer," a Georgia "Super Lawyer" in the area of Intellectual Property Litigation, and a Top 50 Women Georgia "Super Lawyer" in 2018 and the nine years immediately preceding by Super Lawyers magazine.
+She is listed in the 2021 and the 12 years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for General Commercial Litigation.
+Ms. Cahoon was named a Top 100 Georgia "Super Lawyer," a Georgia "Super Lawyer" in the area of Intellectual Property Litigation, and a Top 50 Women Georgia "Super Lawyer" in 2021 and the 12 years immediately preceding by Super Lawyers magazine.
 She has been listed for several years in the Practical Law Company's Which Lawyer? and was named a "recommended lawyer" in Georgia for Dispute Resolution in 2009.
 Ms. Cahoon was recognized as a 2011 and 2012 "Legal Elite" for General Practice/Trial Law by Georgia Trend magazine, and again in 2013 for General Practice Law.
 She received the Emory College of Arts & Sciences Alumni Award of Distinction in recognition of her contributions to her profession, to the community and to her college alma mater and she began a six-year term as a Trustee of Emory University in 2009.
-Ms. Cahoon has also been named to the Lawdragon 3000 Leading Lawyers in America and recognized in The International Who's Who of Business Lawyers for Patents in 2009, 2013 and 2014 and The International Who's Who of Patent Lawyers in 2011.
+Ms. Cahoon has also been named to the Lawdragon 3000 Leading Lawyers in America and recognized repeatedly in The International Who's Who of Business Lawyers for Patents and The International Who's Who of Patent Lawyers in 2011.
 In 2008, 2011, 2014, 2015 and 2016, she was recognized by Benchmark Litigation as a Georgia "Litigation Star" and Ms. Cahoon was also named one of the "Top 250 Women in Litigation" in the 2012, 2013 and 2014 editions of Benchmark Litigation.
 She has been selected as a 2012 Top Rated Lawyer in Commercial Litigation by Martindale-Hubbell in the Litigation Special Report issue of The American Lawyer and Corporate Counsel magazines.
-Ms. Cahoon was named by Legal Media Group to its 2013 Guide to the World's Leading Patent Practitioners and to its 2013, 2014, 2016 and 2017 Expert Guide to the World's Leading Women in Business Law.
+Ms. Cahoon was named by Legal Media Group to its 2013 Guide to the World's Leading Patent Practitioners and to its 2013, 2014, 2016, 2017 and 2018 Expert Guide to the World's Leading Women in Business Law.
 She was honored in 2017 by the Fulton County Daily Report with its “Lifetime Achievement” Award.
-Ms. Cahoon speaks and reads French and reads Spanish.
+Ms. Cahoon was named a 2021 American Lawyer "Trailblazer for the South" in its inaugural South Trailblazers issue that recognizes professionals in the South who have moved the needle in the legal industry.
+She speaks and reads French and reads Spanish.
 She is AV® rated by Martindale-Hubbell.*

 Lead counsel for Porex Surgical, Inc., and Porex Corporation in patent infringement litigation.
 Soon after filing the suit, we filed a motion for preliminary injunction, engaged in expedited discovery and had a hearing date for an evidentiary hearing on the motion.
 At the same time the case was proceeding, our client was engaged in confidential negotiations for an asset sale transaction that included the operating business and the patent involved in the litigation that made the resolution of the case an important consideration in closing that transaction.
 Against that backdrop, we were able to negotiate a settlement of the lawsuit with Synthes on terms that pleased not only our client but the third party with which our client was negotiating and enabled our client to close its significant asset sale transaction.
 Porex Surgical, Inc. et al v.
 Synthes USA Sales, LLC et al., No. 3:10-cv-00023 (N.D.
 Ga. filed Feb.
 10, 2010).